markrobinsonuzh/2019-07-01-zurich-ELIXIR-SIB/index.md

 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "University of Zurich"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "Winterthurerstrasse 190"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "room Y55 L-06/08, Winterthurerstrasse 190, Irchel Campus, Univ.
+Zurich"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "Switzerland"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latlng: "47.398203,8.550325"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)